Royal Lao Air Force: Headgear

-In 1964, the RLAF adopted a new blue-grey service peaked cap with crown of "Germanic" shape – very similar to that worn by the Royal Lao Army (RLA) or Republic of Vietnam Air Force (VNAF) officers –, with a gold cord chinstrap and plain black leather peak for flag officers whereas the general officers' version had gold embroidered flame decoration on both the black cap band and peak and a gold braid chinstrap.
-It was initially worn with the standard gilt metal FAR wreathed trident cap device set on a black background, replaced after 1967 by a distinctive RLAF silver cap badge.
-A blue-grey overseas flight cap (with silver cord piping in the flap for officers), styled after the French M1957 sidecap, was also adopted.
+In 1964, the RLAF adopted a new Air Force Blue service peaked cap with crown of "Germanic" shape – very similar to that worn by the Royal Lao Army (RLA) or Republic of Vietnam Air Force (VNAF) officers –, with a gold cord chinstrap and plain black leather peak for flag officers whereas the general officers' version had gold embroidered flame decoration on both the black cap band and peak and a gold braid chinstrap.
+It was initially worn with the standard gilt metal FAR combined "Shiva" trident and "Chakra" cap device, replaced after 1967 by a distinctive RLAF silver cap badge, which was used until 1974, when the RLAF reverted back to using the FAR badge.
+A Air Force Blue overseas flight cap (with silver cord piping in the flap for officers), styled after the French M1957 sidecap, was also adopted.
 Besides regulation headgear, unofficial Olive Green and camouflage cloth berets, baseball caps and U.S. Boonie hats found their way into the RLAF from the United States, Thailand and South Vietnam, to which were soon added Laotian-made copies; a red embroidered baseball cap was given to graduate pilots of the T-28 fighter-bomber course held at the RLAF Flying School in Seno Airbase, near Savannakhet.
+A miniature pin-on silver metal version of the FAR cap badge edged scarlet red was sometimes worn placed on the front panel of OG baseball caps by both officers and enlisted men.

 Footwear

-White and brown low laced leather shoes were prescribed to wear with either the earlier ANL khaki service/work uniform or the white summer dress for all-ranks; after 1964 black shoes were required for RLAF officers wearing the new blue-grey officers' dress uniform on formal occasions.
+White and brown low laced leather shoes were prescribed to wear with either the earlier ANL khaki service/work uniform or the white summer dress for all-ranks; after 1964 black shoes were required for RLAF officers wearing the new Air Force Blue officers' dress uniform on formal occasions.

-Laotian Aviation personnel in the field initially wore a mixture of American and French regulation footwear, including brown leather U.S. M-1943 Combat Service Boots, French M1917 brown leather hobnailed ankle boots (Brodequins modéle 1917), French M1953 brown leather "Rangers" (Rangers modéle 1953) and French Pataugas olive canvas-and-rubber jungle boots, replaced by flip-flops and leather peasant sandals while in garrison.
+Laotian Aviation personnel in the field initially wore a mixture of American and French regulation footwear, including brown leather U.S. Army Service Shoes, brown leather U.S. M-1943 Combat Service Boots, French M1917 brown leather hobnailed ankle boots (Brodequins modéle 1917), French M1953 brown leather "Rangers" (Rangers modéle 1953) and French Pataugas olive canvas-and-rubber jungle boots, replaced by flip-flops and leather peasant sandals while in garrison.

 Black leather combat boots began to be provided to the RLAF in the 1960s by the Americans, who issued both the early U.S. Army M-1962 "McNamara" model and the M-1967 model with DMS "ripple" pattern rubbler sole.
 A few Laotian pilots and senior officers managed to acquire the U.S. Army Jungle boot, a highly prized item not issued to the RLAF whilst local copies of the Canadian Bata tropical boots and South Vietnamese black canvas-and-rubber Indigenous Combat Boots were worn by ground personnel.